Category Archives: 2006 Films

 It’s easy to dismiss a film like Half Nelson because of the uneasy premise.
 But below that resides a sweet and kind story about two human beings bonding over their lives in crisis.

-Too much negativity exists these days among teachers so it is reassuring to see a film where the student and teacher bond amid the most unlikely circumstances.
+There is too much negativity among teachers these days, so it is reassuring to see a film where the student and teacher bond under the most unlikely circumstances.

 Gosling and Epps are both spectacular.
-They give their all as an unlikely pair, he an idealistic, and she a girl trapped in ghetto life.
-The connection between the characters is palpable, especially given the role reversal that occurs.
+They give their all as an unlikely pair, he an idealist, and she a girl trapped in ghetto life.
+The connection between the characters is palpable, especially given the role reversal.

-Drey has enormous challenges of her own and is pressured to go down the same rabbit hole as many in similar circumstances have done.
-She is savvy enough to know if she does it will lead to an unhappy life but will she go there anyway?
+Drey faces enormous challenges of her own and is pressured to go down the same rabbit hole that many in similar circumstances have.
+She is savvy enough to know that if she does it, it will lead to an unhappy life, but will she go through with it anyway?

-Even if a viewer never sets foot into an undesirable area, they will nonetheless be able to put themselves there for the duration of the film.
+Even if a viewer never sets foot in an undesirable area, they can nonetheless place themselves there for the duration of the film.

 I love the ending of the film.

-Anna Boden and Ryan Fleck, a filmmaking duo mostly known for independent features churn out terrific and subdued work.
+Anna Boden and Ryan Fleck, a filmmaking duo best known for independent features, churn out terrific, subdued work.

-Half Nelson feels authentic with grainy and shakey filmmaking that makes the viewer feel as if he or she is an observer in the lives of Dan and Drey and part of their world.
+Half Nelson feels authentic, with grainy, shaky filmmaking that makes the viewer feel as if they are an observer in the lives of Dan and Drey and part of their world.

 Oscar Nominations: Best Actor-Ryan Gosling